-Written on the 5th of February 2013 by Macmillans Waller Fry
+Written on the 5 February 2013 by Macmillans Waller Fry

 Conflicts are stressful, however realise that they offer a significant chance to grow and improve both as an individual and a business owner.